 5. Donate Food and Supplies to Your Local Wildlife Refuge

 Winter is such a busy time of year for wildlife rehabilitators, who often are swamped with hundreds of hedgehogs and other small animals who are too lightweight to be released in the cold weather.
 Typically, these animals have either struggled to eat enough to safely hibernate in the previous season, or were woken up mid-hibernation and put into danger due to the sudden demands their body and the elements places on them.
-You can help ease the stress of dedicated carers by volunteering to help care, feed and weigh all of the animals, or by donating canned food, and other delicious titbits that will help underweight animals fatten up nicely.
+You can help ease the stress of dedicated carers by volunteering to help care, feed, and weigh all of the animals, or by donating canned food, and other delicious tidbits that will help underweight animals fatten up nicely.
 Heat pads are also needed this time of year to keep animals snug, and blankets, towels, newspapers and pillowcases are also highly sought after.

 For more Animal, Earth, Life, Vegan Food, Health, and Recipe content published daily, subscribe to the One Green Planet Newsletter!
 Lastly, being publicly-funded gives us a greater chance to continue providing you with high-quality content.
 Please consider supporting us by donating!